midlaj-muhammed/IdeaStruct/README.md

    yarn install
    ```

+3. Set up the database:
+   - Run the migrations in the `supabase/migrations` folder
+   - This will create the necessary tables and functions

-3. Run the development server:
+4. Start the development server:
    ```bash
    npm run dev
    # or
    yarn dev
    ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser
+5. Open [http://localhost:3000](http://localhost:3000) in your browser

-## Deployment 🚀

-The project is deployed on Vercel and can be accessed at [https://idea-struct.vercel.app/](https://idea-struct.vercel.app/)

-To deploy your own instance:

-1. Fork this repository
-2. Create a new project on Vercel
-3. Connect your forked repository
-4. Add your environment variables in Vercel project settings
-5. Deploy!

 ## Database Schema 📊